Willy Redstone: Australia

-In 1928 he was called on by J. C. Williamson to take charge of the first symphony concert to be broadcast in Australia.
+In 1928 he was called on by James Cassius Williamson to take charge of the first symphony concert to be broadcast in Australia.

 He joined the ABC in 1932, and in 1938 was appointed its Federal Musical Editor; it was said he could write out a fresh arrangement for full symphony orchestra as swiftly as most people write a letter.
 He exercised this facility for the Sydney Symphony Orchestra.

 Redstone, Lindley Evans and Alfred Hill composed the score for Charles Chauvel's 1940 film Forty Thousand Horsemen. and was also involved in Chauvel's Rats of Tobruk (1944) alongside Lindley Evans and Charles Mackerras.
 He also composed the score for Lee Robinson's 1949 documentary Crocodile Hunters, commissioned by the Department of Information.

 Perhaps his most famous work in this period was an arrangement of John Brown's Body.

 He retained his youthful interest in engineering, and had an expert knowledge of aeronautics.

 He died in Sydney after a short illness, and his remains were cremated.
 His last completed work was The Sphinx, a ballet suite for orchestra.
 He was currently engaged on a musical "Life of Christ" with one Oscar Walters.

 Family

 Willy Redstone was born Charles Willy Adolphe Rottenstein in Paris on 24 September 1883, a son of Johann Baptist (or Jean Baptiste) Rottenstein and Jeanne Marie Marguerite Baretty.
 Redstone married Florence Annie Osborne, an accomplished dancer and comedienne, in Paris on 23 July 1914.
 Though known as Redstone, the surname Rottenstein was not relinquished.